-5.5 Is it mandatory for a PSP to submit a nil-reporting to the CESOP information system?
+5.5 Is it mandatory for a PSP to submit a nil reporting to the CESOP information system?

+Article 243b(4)(b) states that information must be made available to Member States when the requirements of paragraph 1 are fulfilled.
+Therefore, nil reporting cannot be mandatory, but can be allowed on voluntary basis.
 PSPs should address their national authorities.
-For example, Article 243b(4)(b) states that information shall be made available to Member States when the requirements of paragraph 1 are fulfilled.